 - the records of the solicitor who drew the Will to determine what steps were taken to establish the Will maker’s capacity at the time, and whether those steps were adequate in the circumstances.

 Where it can be demonstrated that a person lacked capacity at the time their Will was made, the Will can be set aside and either an earlier Will is reinstated, or the person is deemed to have died intestate (i.e. without a valid Will).

-If you need to challenge or defend a Will in a capacity dispute, speak with one of our lawyers today.
+If you need to challenge or defend a Will in a capacity dispute, speak with one of our wills and estates lawyers in Cairns today.

-These disputes arise when someone puts pressure on the Will maker to write their Will in a certain way, and not in the way that reflects their true intentions.
+These disputes arise when someone puts pressure on the Will maker to write their Will in a certain way, and not in a way that reflects their true intentions.

 Common examples of when this occurs are: